UBC-MDS/compassist/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `compassist` for local development.

+1. Fork the [compassist](https://github.com/UBC-MDS/compassist) repo on GitHub
-1. Download a copy of `compassist` locally.
+2. Clone your fork to download a copy of `compassist` locally.
-2. Install `compassist` using `poetry`:
+3. Install `compassist` using `poetry`:

     ```console
     $ poetry install
     ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:
+4. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
-    $ git checkout -b name-of-your-bugfix-or-feature
+    $ git switch -c name-of-your-bugfix-or-feature
     ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+6. Commit your changes and open a pull request.

 ## Pull Request Guidelines